MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/service-principal-password.md

 # Using Service Principal with password-based authentication

-When creating a [Service Principal](./create-an-azure-service-principal-azure-cli.md), you can choose the either password-based or certificate based-authentication.
-This article details how you can use a password with the service principal to access the Azure Container Registry.
+When creating a [Service Principal](./create-an-azure-service-principal-azure-cli.md), you can choose either password-based or certificate based-authentication.
+This article details how you can use a **password** with the service principal to access the Azure Container Registry.

 ## How does password-based authentication work?